auth0/docs/adldap-authentication.md

 ---
 # AD and LDAP Authentication

-To plug in an __Active Directory__ or any __LDAP__ repository you have to run a piece of software.
-This guide will walk you through the steps to download, run, deploy and customize such piece.
+Connecting with __Active Directory__ or any other __LDAP__ server with Auth0 usually involves deploying and running a piece of software on your side.
+This guide will walk you through the steps to download, run, deploy and customize such component.

 > Note: to make the installation easier, this tutorial will provide real time feedback every time you complete a step.
 You should see a green check besides the headings for every step accomplished.
 This tutorial is intended to be used by a developer.

 ##Prerequisites

-In order to install your custom authorization provider you need to install node.js.
+In order to install the __Auth0 AD/LDAP Connector__  you need to first install node.js.

 <div class="installers">
   <ul>